 See the fact sheet for the Tissue Interrogation Device here

-This study addresses a defined area of encouragement and targets the prevention of pressure ulcers.
-The prevalence of PrUs remains substantial.
-More than 50% of people with spinal cord injuries (SCI) will experience a PrU after injury, with over 20% requiring surgery.
-This project seeks to design a commercially-viable system to inform wheelchair users about their weight-shifting activity as a means to promote healthy behaviors and prevent pressure ulcers.
-Termed the WiSAT (Wheelchair In-seat Activity Tracker), it will have impact on wheelchair users, their clinicians and researchers.
+This device targets the prevention of pressure ulcers (PrUs) by informing wheelchair users about their weight-shifting activity as a means to promote healthy behaviors and prevent pressure ulcers.
+WiSAT will have impact on wheelchair users, their clinicians, and researchers.
 Such a product can empower wheelchair users with knowledge about their behaviors associated with PrU prevention.
-The WiSAT’s impact will extend beyond wheelchair users by also meeting the needs of clinicians and researchers.
+The WiSAT’s impact will extend beyond wheelchair users by also meeting the needs of clinicians and researchers by allowing real-world data to be collected easily and quickly.
 During rehabilitation interventions, clinicians educate persons SCI about PrU prevention.
 One aspect of this education is the training of a pressure-relief regimen that seeks to regularly shift weight off the load-bearing tissues of the buttocks.